Jubilant FoodWorks: India

 A Domino's delivery man in Delhi.

 Bangladesh

 Jubilant Golden Harvest Ltd., a wholly owned subsidiary of Jubilant FoodWorks, operates Domino's Pizza outlets in Bangladesh.
 Jubilant Golden Harvest Ltd. was established in early 2019 with Jubilant holding a 51% stake, and Bangladeshi company Golden Harvest Group holding the remaining 49%.
 The first Domino's Pizza outlet opened in Dhaka in February 2019.
 In September 2021, Jubilant FoodWorks exercised its first call option to acquire an additional 39% stake in the joint venture taking its ownership to 90%.
-On 22 March 2022, the company stated that it would exercise its second call option to acquire the remaining 10% stake.
-Jubilant FoodWorks announced that it had taken complete control of the joint venture in May 2022.
+Jubilant FoodWorks exercised its second call option to acquire the remaining 10% stake and took complete control of the joint venture in May 2022.
 The cost of the two call options to acquire the 49% stake was BD.
 One share in Jubilant Golden Harvest remains with a company nominee in order to comply with Bangladeshi regulations.

 There are currently 44 Domino's Pizza outlets in Bangladesh.